-Akondo or Crown flower (Calotropis gigantea, family: Apocynaceae) is a perennial shrub with branches, attaining a height of 4 m.
+Akondo or Crown flower (Calotropis gigantea, family: Apocynaceae) is a perennial shrub with branches and milky latex, attaining a height of 5 m.
+Bark is grey.
 The stem is slightly wooody and much branched at the base.
-Bark is grey.
-Young shoots and lower part of leaves are tomentose.
-The plant is an iconic one in the rural areas in Bangladesh.
+Some plants have been found whose trunks are quite hard and woody and those look like small-sized trees.

-It grows on fallow lands as weed all over Bangladesh.
-Propagation of the plant is caused by seeds.
+It grows on fallow lands all over Bangladesh.
+Propagation of the plant is caused by seeds and cuttings.

 It is used in cough, cold, asthma and insect poisoning.
 A fine fibre is obtained from its stem.
 Cotton from the seeds is used to make pillows.
 Fresh leaves are used in rheumatic pains.
 The extract of roots is used as a a tonic.
 Laxative is made from its milky latex and is used in leprosy.
 Roots are used to make toothbrush and to cure toothache.